mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/09-genome-annotation.md

 # Introduction

+In addition to the AMR and plasmid genes, it would be good to have extra information about other genes on the contigs.
+Several tools exists to do that: Prokka (Seemann 2014), Bakta (Schwengers et al. 2021), etc. Here, we use Bakta as recommended by Torsten Seeman as the successor of Prokka.

 **Genome annotation** is the process of identifying genes and other functional elements within a genome sequence, and assigning biological information to them.

 After assembling your bacterial genome, the raw sequence (FASTA) only contains the DNA letters A, T, C, and G.